Green Bay Phoenix: Women's basketball

-The men's basketball team has appeared in the NCAA Tournament five times, most recently in 2016.

 Softball

 In the 2005 season, they claimed their first Horizon League tournament championship after being picked to finish last in the conference.
 They went on to the national tournament, where they defeated #6 seed Oregon State in the first round of the tournament.
 They also won both the Horizon League regular season title as well as the Horizon League tournament title in 2014.